Sharynne McLeod

 Personal profile

-The Australian Newspaper named Professor McLeod as Australia’s Research Field Leader in Audiology, Speech and Language Pathology in 2018, 2019, 2020, and 2022 and best in the world based on the quality, volume and impact of work” in 2019 and 2023.
-She has won Editor’s Awards from the Journal of Speech, Language, and Hearing: Speech (2018), the American Journal of Speech-Language Pathology (2019), and Topics in Language Disorders (2020).
+She has been named as one of Stanford University-Elsevier’s World’s Top 2% Scientists and is regularly named Research Field Leader in Audiology, Speech and Language Pathology and “best in the world based on the quality, volume and impact of work” by The Australian.
+She has won Editor’s Awards from the Journal of Speech, Language, and Hearing: Speech, the American Journal of Speech-Language Pathology, and Topics in Language Disorders.

-Professor McLeod is on the editorial board of International Journal of Speech-Language PathologyClinical Linguistics and PhoneticsChild Language Teaching and TherapySpeech, Language and HearingJournal of Monolingual and Bilingual Speech, and Advances in Communication and Swallowing.
-Additionally, she is Co-Chair of the International Expert Panel on Multilingual Children’s Speech, and Deputy Chair of the Child Speech committee of the IALP, and Executive Council Member of the Asia Pacific Society for Speech, Language and Hearing.
+Professor McLeod is on the editorial board of International Journal of Speech-Language PathologyClinical Linguistics and PhoneticsChild Language Teaching and TherapySpeech, Language and HearingJournal of Monolingual and Bilingual Speech, and Advances in Communication and Swallowing

-Professor McLeod has been an invited speaker at many American Speech-Language-Hearing Association conventions as well as at conferences and universities in Austria, Australia, Canada, China, Hong Kong, Iceland, Ireland, Italy, Jamaica, Japan, New Zealand, Netherlands, Norway, Philippines, Sweden, Taiwan, Turkey, Viet Nam, UK, US and Zambia.
+Professor McLeod has been an invited speaker at many American Speech-Language-Hearing Association conventions as well as at conferences and universities in Austria, Australia, Brazil, Canada, China, Greece, Hong Kong, Iceland, Ireland, Italy, Jamaica, Japan, New Zealand, Netherlands, Norway, Philippines, Portugal, Sweden, Taiwan, Turkey, Viet Nam, UK, US and Zambia.

 Expertise related to UN Sustainable Development Goals